Shell wins UK Supreme Court case on 2011 oil spill off Nigerian coast | Headlines

 The action stemmed from the leakage of an estimated 40,000 barrels of crude oil on Dec.
 20, 2011, during the loading of an oil tanker at Shell's giant Bonga oil field, 120 km off the coast of the delta.
 A group of 27,800 individuals and 457 communities have been trying to sue Shell, saying the resulting oil slick polluted their lands and waterways, damaging farming, fishing, drinking water, mangrove forests and religious shrines.

-But the Supreme Court upheld rulings by two lower courts that found they had brought their case after the expiry of a six-year legal deadline for taking action.
-A panel of five Supreme Court justices unanimously rejected their lawyers' argument that the ongoing consequences of the pollution represented a "continuing nuisance", a technical term for a type of civil tort.
-This would have meant that the six-year deadline did not apply.
+But a panel of five Supreme Court justices unanimously upheld rulings by two lower courts that found they had brought their case after the expiry of a six-year legal deadline for taking action.
+The claimants' lawyers had argued that the ongoing consequences of the pollution represented a "continuing nuisance", a type of civil tort, which would have meant the deadline did not apply.

 "The Supreme Court rejects the claimants' submission.
-There was no continuing nuisance in this case," said justice Andrew Burrows, delivering the ruling on behalf of the panel.
-Shell disputed the claimants' allegations, saying the Bonga spill was dispersed offshore and did not impact the shoreline.
-The court did not look at evidence supporting either side's assertions or make a ruling on the issue, as it was only seeking to decide the legal point about nuisance.
+There was no continuing nuisance in this case," said justice Andrew Burrows, delivering the ruling.
+Shell had disputed the claimants' allegations, saying the Bonga spill did not impact the shoreline.
+The court did not rule on the disputed facts as it was seeking only to decide the legal point about nuisance.

+Just two Nigerian citizens were appellants in the Supreme Court case, but the ruling will also apply to the thousands of other claimants.
+Shell said the Supreme Court ruling had brought to an end all legal claims in English courts related to the spill.

+"While the 2011 Bonga spill was highly regrettable, it was swiftly contained and cleaned up offshore," a Shell spokesperson said.
+A lawyer for the Nigerian appellants did not immediately respond to an email requesting comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)